Fermented Garlic and Honey

 - Place in a cool dark place and turn or shake daily to make sure garlic is coated with the honey.
 This will help prevent the growth of Kahm yeast.
 Kahm yeast is harmless but can make the garlic taste "off."

-- Let it ferment for 2 weeks, then i'll be ready to eat!
+- Let it ferment for 2 weeks, then it will be ready to eat!

 - You can leave it for up to a year on your counter or in a cabinet and the garlic will change color and lose some of its spiciness.
 It will actually have a wonderful flavor that can taste like candy!

 No worries about botulism when it comes to this or other cultured foods.
 The good bacteria dominate and keep pathogens out.
 Botulism can only occur when you heat food and can or remove the oxygen.
 Heating the foods kills all the bacteria and then only botulism can survive the high heat.
 You never do this with cultured foods which makes them one of the safest foods to make and eat.
 Good bacteria dominate!
 Just a reminder that babies👶shouldn’t have honey until they’re a year old.